marklove5102/prvhash/README.md

 simplest maximum-entropy number that lacks information (bit-pair is a minimal sequence that can exhibit entropy, with replication count bound to state variable size).
-While "magic numbers" can be used instead of these bit-trains (at least for PRNG), they do not posses the property of not having an information (zero spectrum beside DC and Nyquist components).
+While "magic numbers" can be used instead of these bit-trains (at least for PRNG), they do not posses the property of not having bitwise spectral information (zero spectrum beside DC and Nyquist components).

 It is important to point out that the presence of the `0xAAAA...` and `0x5555...` constants logically assure that the `Seed` and `lcg` variables